davidjbng/lets-code-webextension/README.md

 Only essential files like [content script](simple-example/content.js) and [popup](simple-example/popup.html), no build step required

-> A bit harder to extend functionality with npm packages
+> A bit harder to extend functionality using npm packages

 ## Example 2: Vite React